 A historic flat-top trunk made in 1879 in the Gris Trianon canvas

-The Louis Vuitton effect was apparent from the brand’s beginning, and it was only a few short years after the House’s founding that Louis Vuitton began to outgrow his Parisian headquarters.
-In 1859 the workshop was relocated to Asnières, which is a village located northwest of Paris.
+In 1859, the workshop was relocated to Asnières, a village northwest of Paris.
 The Asnières atelier is the core of the brand, and in over a century and a half, that very atelier has created a plethora of exceptional, made-to-order pieces.
-Key pieces and hard-sided luggage special orders are still created there to this very day and it would be remiss not to mention the Asnières atelier when discussing the evolution of Vuitton and his trunks.
+Key pieces and hard-sided luggage special orders are still created there to this very day, and it would be remiss not to mention the Asnières atelier when discussing the evolution of Vuitton and his trunks.

 Following the move, a red-striped version of the brand’s renowned canvas was created in 1872, which paved the way for what we now know as the brand’s iconic Damier canvas.
 Damier was created in 1888, partially as a way to combat the highly imitated striped canvas.
-Though the brand is now widely known for its Monogram, Monogram canvas was not copyrighted until 1896, when it was invented by Vuitton’s son Georges.
-The now-instantly recognizable canvas combined Louis Vuitton’s initials with abstract floral shapes.
-What now seems commonplace in the handbag world was considered a radical move back then, as any initials typically seen on a trunk were usually the carrier’s own.

 An advertisement from 1910 for Louis Vuitton’s Wardrobe Trunk